krishi0408/sample-app/docs/DockerPat.md

 ## Follow the following steps to get the secret token
-  - Steps to get secret token in docker hub

   - Go to your docker hub account
   - Go to account settings
     - Go to Security